Keepalive heartbeats¶

 The endpoint¶

-The request body is ignored.
-Only the arrival time matters.
+By default, only the arrival time matters.
 A 200 OK response confirms receipt.

 Tip